 - Polycystic kidney disease, which can lead to kidney failure.

-- Brachycephalic respiratory syndrome, which causes airway resistance, inflammation, and puts strain on the heart.
+- Brachycephalic respiratory syndrome causes airway resistance and inflammation and strains the heart.

 - Calcium oxalate urolithiasis (AKA: kidney or bladder stones).

 No, probably not.
-But until you know what a pet insurance policy will provide coverage for and how much it would cost, how will you be able to determine if purchasing one might be “right” for you?
+But until you know what a pet insurance policy will provide coverage for and how much it would cost, how will you determine if purchasing one might be “right” for you?

-For more information about who we feel currently offers the “best” pet insurance policies in the industry right now, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we feel currently offers the “best” pet insurance policies in the industry, we encourage you to check out our Best Pet Insurance Companies article.

 Thank you so much for making this article!
 Now I know whether or not i should get one and how to take care of it.
 Thanks again so much!